nathan-barry/nathan.rs/content/posts/roberta-diffusion.md

 I read the paper [Large Language Diffusion Models](https://arxiv.org/abs/2502.09992) and was surprised to find that discrete language diffusion is just a generalization of masked language modeling (MLM), something we’ve been doing since [2018](https://arxiv.org/abs/1810.04805).
 The first thought I had was, "can we finetune a BERT-like model to do text generation?"
 I decided to try a quick proof of concept out of curiosity.

-> NOTE: After I wrote the article I stumbled upon the paper [DiffusionBERT](https://arxiv.org/abs/2211.15029) which does essentially the same thing but with more rigorous testing!
+> Note: After I wrote the article I stumbled upon the paper [DiffusionBERT](https://arxiv.org/abs/2211.15029) which does essentially the same thing but with more rigorous testing!
 Check it out if this post interested you.